alanpaterson82/django-rest/README.md

     - Allows users to register their details
 * Comment.js (const Comment)
     - Allows a comment to be posted, edited or deleted
-* CommentCreateForm.js (function CommentCreateForm)
-    - Used in PostPage.js to allow comments to be added
-* CommentEditForm.js (function CommentEditForm)
-    - Used in Comment.js to edit existing comments

 <br>

-## Back end Documentation
+## Back-end Documentation

-The back end Django Rest aspect of this application is there to allow full management of the accounts and for Superusers to carry out administrative tasks as needed.
+The back-end Django Rest aspect of this application is there to allow full management of the accounts and for Superusers to carry out administrative tasks as needed.

 To allow for easier debugging and a more simplistic view of all of the code, I chose to merge the front and back end aspects prior to submission.
 Deployment involves the following steps via Heroku;